pdee/pdee/doc/commands-python-mode.rst

 py-execute-buffer-dedicated
 ---------------------------
 Send the contents of the buffer to a unique Python interpreter.

-If the file local variable `py-master-file' is non-nil, execute the named file instead of the buffer's file.

-If a clipping restriction is in effect, only the accessible portion of the buffer is sent.
-A trailing newline will be supplied if needed.

-With C-u user is prompted to specify another then default shell.
-See also `M-x py-execute-region'.

 py-execute-buffer-switch
 ------------------------
 Send the contents of the buffer to a Python interpreter and switches to output.

-If the file local variable `py-master-file' is non-nil, execute the named file instead of the buffer's file.
-If there is a *Python* process buffer, it is used.
-If a clipping restriction is in effect, only the accessible portion of the buffer is sent.
-A trailing newline will be supplied if needed.

-With C-u user is prompted to specify another then default shell.
-See also `M-x py-execute-region'.

 py-execute-buffer-dedicated-switch
 ----------------------------------
 Send the contents of the buffer to an unique Python interpreter.

 Ignores setting of `py-switch-buffers-on-execute-p'.
-If the file local variable `py-master-file' is non-nil, execute the named file instead of the buffer's file.

-If a clipping restriction is in effect, only the accessible portion of the buffer is sent.
-A trailing newline will be supplied if needed.

-With C-u user is prompted to specify another then default shell.
-See also `M-x py-execute-region'.

 py-execute-buffer
 -----------------
 Send the contents of the buffer to a Python interpreter.

-When called with C-u, execution through `default-value' of `py-shell-name' is forced.
-When called with C-u followed by a number different from 4 and 1, user is prompted to specify a shell.
-This might be the name of a system-wide shell or include the path to a virtual environment.

-If the file local variable `py-master-file' is non-nil, execute the named file instead of the buffer's file.

-When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.

-Optional arguments DEDICATED (boolean) and SWITCH (symbols 'no-switch/'switch)

 py-execute-buffer-no-switch
 ---------------------------
 Send the contents of the buffer to a Python interpreter but don't switch to output.

-If the file local variable `py-master-file' is non-nil, execute the named file instead of the buffer's file.
-If there is a *Python* process buffer, it is used.
-If a clipping restriction is in effect, only the accessible portion of the buffer is sent.
-A trailing newline will be supplied if needed.

-With C-u user is prompted to specify another then default shell.
-See also `M-x py-execute-region'.

 py-execute-defun
 ----------------